cucumber/docs/content/docs/community/faq.md

 If IntelliJ IDEA doesn't recognize the package with step definitions, you can specify it manually by entering the package name in the Glue field, for example _stepdefs_.

 For more information, please see [Run Cucumber Tests](https://www.jetbrains.com/help/idea/running-cucumber-tests.html) from JetBrains documentation.

+# Running Cucumber results in a stack trace containing 'Failed to instantiate public cucumber.runtime.java.JavaBackend or NoSuchMethodException'

+Check that the Cucumber version is the same for all Cucumber dependencies and make sure you only have the required dependencies.
+This means you need to ensure that you get the transitive dependencies that go with the version of Cucumber that you have.

+You can see all your Maven dependencies, including transitive ones by running `mvn dependency:tree`.

+If you're using any other library which also contains a dependency on Cucumber, (this is a transitive dependency), try excluding that transitive dependency in your pom file to ensure only one version of Cucumber is being referenced.
+Please refer to the Maven [instructions for excluding dependencies](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html#dependency-exclusions) for steps on excluding transitive dependencies.